 Kristen:

-Do NOT buy another comnpost bin … AA Co gives them away for FREE … now that’s frugal.
-We also keep an empty large coffee container with lid in the kitchen to accumulate scraps – no smell.
-See me at church for the scoop on the county bin.
+We also keep an empty large coffee container with lid in the kitchen to accumulate scraps - no smell.

 Oh, sweet!
 I’ll definitely ask you about that! lol Free is the best price.